Valmarelox/claude-monkey/README.md

 This represents one of the most impressive stock performances over the past year, with those who bought at the August 2024 low seeing more than a 5x return on their investment.
 ```

+### TODO
+1. Integrate a feedback loop for broken tools and exceptions
+2. Integrate with openwebui
+3. Integrate with MCPs?